 The graduate programme includes training in the skills required to work practically, applying behaviour analytic principles to behaviour change with humans.
 The postgraduate programme provides supervision and training for students who are completing internships to become registered psychologists in NZ and Australia (please see the Ahpra website for further information regarding registration in Australia).
-It also delivers the curriculum required for the professional credential of Board Certified Behaviour Analyst (BCBA)®.
+It also delivers the curriculum required for full membership with the Society of Behaviour Analysis Aotearoa New Zealand.